Arizona execution drug 'supplied by UK firm'

-Arizona said it wanted to show the drug came from a "reputable place", in the first acknowledgement by a US state that sodium thiopental supplies come from outside the US.'Business out of killing'
+Arizona said it wanted to show the drug came from a "reputable place", in the first acknowledgement by a US state that sodium thiopental supplies come from outside the US.

 The shortage of supplies in the US had slowed executions since the spring.

 Arizona's attorney general revealed that the drug had come from England but he did not name the supplier.

 Writing in the Guardian newspaper, a British civil rights lawyer, Clive Stafford Smith, has called for the naming and shaming of the company as it was "making a business out of killing".